RetroReversing/retroReversing/categories/misc/Magazines.md

 Title | Notes
 ---|---
-3D Artist | UK magazine published by Imagine Publishing from 2009 until December 2019 3D World | Global magazine from ? and still going today Computer Artist | USA magazine From 1994 until at least 1997 published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally
+3D Artist | UK magazine published by Imagine Publishing from 2009 until December 2019 3D Design | US Magazine published by Miller Freeman, changed its name to just 3D in July 1999 issue 3D World | Global magazine from ? and still going today Computer Artist | USA magazine From 1994 until at least 1997 published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally